fasteater/usd8/README.md

 <br/>
 <img src="./assets/logo.png" width="100px" />

-<span style="font-size:9pt">Disclaimer : Feel free to share this doc privately but be aware that the protocol is currently under heavy development, and the design might change.</span>
+Disclaimer : Feel free to share this doc privately but be aware that the protocol is currently under heavy development, and the design might change.